ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/start/licensing/force-update.markdown

   to see if there are any updates made to your current license that need to be applied.
   This is done for all license types.

-* The update will be applied provided that:
+* This automatic update will be applied provided that:
   * You have an active connection to RavenDB's License Server.
   * Both [DisableAutoUpdate](../../server/configuration/license-configuration#license.disableautoupdate) and [DisableAutoUpdateFromApi](../../server/configuration/license-configuration#license.disableautoupdatefromapi) are set to false.